hestiacp/hestia-cli-docs/README.md

 ### Generate command annotations

-Auto-format comments in Hestia commands, label ones that are unique to Hestia, merge examples and categories from Hestia older documentation:
+Auto-format comments in Hestia commands, label ones that are unique to Hestia, merge examples and categories from Hestia older documentation.
+This may be destructive for a branch that has been already edited:

 ```
 npm run format-cmds -- --legacy path/to/local/hestiacp/bin https://github.com/hestiacp/hestiacp branch-that-contains-unformatted-comments